What is a lack of bona fide intent to use?

 Need help filing a proper ITU trademark application?

 Want to avoid making fatal mistakes in filing an ITU application?
-Reach out to trademark attorney Vic Lin by email or call (949) 223-9623.
+Reach out to US patent and trademark attorney Vic Lin by email or call (949) 223-9623.
 Save precious time by avoiding common mistakes made by do-it-yourself trademark filers.

 How useful was this post?